greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 Features added:
 * The editor now has a freehand tool, this makes it possible to draw some things freehand.
 Every "stroke" (mouse-down to mouse-up) is one "object" which can be manipulated: move, delete, change Z-order and change the properties like color and thickness.
 * The editor now has undo/redo
-* Now one can use the shift key to fix the mouse coordinates while capturing or drawing.
+* Now one can use the shift key to fix the mouse coordinates while capturing.
 If you press and hold shift only the first direction in which you move can be change, the other stays fixed.

 0.8.1-RC7 (Build 1427)